wangonya/wang0nya.github.io-v1/_posts/2018-09-04-delete-social-media.md

 (You'll be surprised how much free time you'll have, and you might find after this challenge, like I did, that most of the stories you have told yourself about social media’s importance to your existence are more fictional than you  realize.)

 ## Conclusion
-I've had a more fulfilling time here on dev.to than I've had in a long time on facebook, twitter or instagram, and I'm happy that I'm having to focus on just dev stuff when I come here.
+I've had a more fulfilling time on [dev.to](https://dev.to/wangonya) than I've had in a long time on facebook, twitter or instagram.
 I do realize though, that people are different and not everyone may agree with my thoughts, and that's totally cool.
 If your benefits substantially outweigh the costs, then by all means, do what you must.
 Just sharing my experience here 🙂

 I highly recommend Cal's book "Deep Work", and his [blog](http://calnewport.com/blog/) which actually inspired me to write this post